MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ::: moniker range=">=vs-2022"

 Git is the default version control experience in Visual Studio.
-We continue to build out the feature set and iterate on it, based on your feedback.
-To learn more about one of the recent feature updates, see the [Multi-repo support in Visual Studio](https://devblogs.microsoft.com/visualstudio/multi-repo-support-in-visual-studio/) blog post.
+We continue to build out the feature set and iterate on it based on your feedback.
+For more info about a recent feature update, see the [Multi-repo support in Visual Studio](https://devblogs.microsoft.com/visualstudio/multi-repo-support-in-visual-studio/) blog post.

 ::: moniker-end

 ::: moniker range="<=vs-2019"

 Git is now the default version control experience in Visual Studio 2019.
 Since [version 16.6](/visualstudio/releases/2019/release-notes-v16.6), we've worked on building out the feature set and iterating on it based on your feedback.
-The new Git experience is turned on by default for everyone, starting with the release of [version 16.8](/visualstudio/releases/2019/release-notes-v16.8).
+We turned on Git tooling as the default experience for everyone in [version 16.8](/visualstudio/releases/2019/release-notes-v16.8).

 > [!NOTE]
 > We continue to build out and iterate on the Git feature set in Visual Studio 2022, too.
-To learn more about one of the recent feature updates, see the [Multi-repo support in Visual Studio](https://devblogs.microsoft.com/visualstudio/multi-repo-support-in-visual-studio/) blog post.
+To learn more about a recent feature update, see the [Multi-repo support in Visual Studio](https://devblogs.microsoft.com/visualstudio/multi-repo-support-in-visual-studio/) blog post.

 ::: moniker-end

-## Get started
+## Learn more about Git

 Git is the most widely used modern version control system, so whether you're a professional developer or if you’re learning how to code, Git can be very useful to you.
 If you are new to Git, the [https://git-scm.com/](https://git-scm.com/) website is a good place to start.
 There, you'll find cheat sheets, a popular online book, and Git Basics videos.